The Asian market is a demanding market that requires constant monitoring and adaptation.

 Consumers are generally price sensitive, but the highest socio-professional categories tend to seek better and newer products.

-Many countries such as Poland, Romania, Hungary, and Ukraine are moving towards more Western consumption habits.
+Many countries such as Hungary, Poland, Romania and Ukraine are moving towards more Western habits of consumption.
 The increase in their purchasing power benefits the wine market, and consumption is continually increasing.
 The development of the wine bar culture, the multiplication of promotional activities for wines, and consumer education favour market growth.

 For several years, the European market has also shown a very strong interest in premium, Bio/Organic, high environmental value (HVE), natural, and biodynamic wines, amongst others.